aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/tiffsettings/tiffsettings/_index.md

 ---
-title: TiffSettings
+title: TiffSettings.TiffSettings
 second_title: Aspose.PDF for .NET API Reference
-description: Initializes a new instance of the TiffSettingsaspose.pdf.devices/tiffsettings class.
+description: TiffSettings constructor.
+Initializes a new instance of the TiffSettings class
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/tiffsettings/tiffsettings/
 ---
 ## TiffSettings() {#constructor}

-Initializes a new instance of the [`TiffSettings`](../../tiffsettings) class.
+Initializes a new instance of the [`TiffSettings`](../) class.

 ```csharp
 public TiffSettings()